-Parents are notified of their child's bus number and stop at the beginning of the school year in the parent portal on PowerSchool.
-Bus routes and schedules are also posted on the district's website.
+Parents are notified of their child's bus number and stop at the beginning of the school year through the parent portal in PowerSchool.
 Children may not ride a bus other than their own bus without a bus pass.
 Written parental permission to take another bus or to exit the bus at a different stop is required.
-Long-term bus change requests may be made on a form that is available in the school office.
+Bus passes are contingent upon available seating.
+Long-term bus change requests may be made on a form, Request for